Miami Medical Malpractice Attorney

 Insurance companies are, however, known to monitor a personal injury claimant’s social media feed in search of compromising content.
 The photos, videos, check-ins, and updates that you share online could be taken out of context and used to dispute liability and harm your claim.

 - Set Your Accounts to Private: If you are going to make use of social media while your claim is pending, make sure to check your privacy settings.
-Set all your accounts to “private” so that your posts, past and future, are only visible to your chosen friends and followers.
+Set all your accounts to “private” so your posts, past and future, are only visible to your chosen friends and followers.
 You should also ensure that you need to approve any posts that others may “tag” you in before they appear on your feed.

-- Do Not Accept New Friend Requests: If you receive a new friend request from someone that you do not recognize, rather decline the invitation.
-Only accept friend requests from people that you know and trust.
+- Do Not Accept New Friend Requests: If you receive a new friend request from someone that you do not recognize, decline the invitation.
+Only accept friend requests from people you know and trust.
 Insurance companies have vast resources at their disposal to investigate claimants, and they might try to gain access to your online content to scour for something that could be used to dispute your claim.

 - Avoid Posting Pictures and Checking-In Online: Recovery from medical malpractice can be a long, painful, and uphill battle.
 On the days that you are feeling slightly stronger, you may want to take a few photos of yourself and share them with your followers to keep them updated on your progress.
 These seemingly innocent photos can, however, be used to undermine your claim.
-The insurance company may use these photos to try and argue that your injuries are not serious, or if you snapped the pictures at your favorite coffee shop, they may argue that you ignored your doctor’s order to rest.
+The insurance company may use these photos to argue that your injuries are not serious, or if you snapped the pictures at your favorite coffee shop, they may argue that you ignored your doctor’s order to rest.
 It is, therefore, best to abstain from posting any pictures until your case is settled.

 Speak with a Miami Medical Malpractice Attorney Near You